Once Upon a Time in Colombia…

 I love this place, as so many other traveler do.
 This wondrous country called Colombia.

-And I will return one day to this magical place, where “magical realism” exists.
-After all, the magical realist himself, Nobel Laureate Gabriel Garcia Marquez, was born here.
+One day, I will return to this magical place where “magical realism” exists.
+After all, the magical realist himself, author & Nobel Laureate, Gabriel Garcia Marquez, was born here, & wrote many books inspired by his country: Colombia.

 One day, not too far away, I will be back, Colombia.
 I will be back.